abhiverse01/the-coders-handbook/documentation/documentation.md

 **FastAPI** is a modern Python framework for building APIs quickly with automatic documentation.

 - **[FastAPI Documentation](https://fastapi.tiangolo.com/)** - Official guide providing:
-  - **Setup and Basics**: Installing FastAPI and creating your first endpoint.
+  - **Setup and Basics**: Install FastAPI and create your first endpoint.
   - **Path Parameters and Query Parameters**: Managing input data with URL parameters.
   - **Data Validation**: Using Pydantic models for automatic request validation.
   - **Asynchronous Endpoints**: Building high-performance APIs with asynchronous code.